Leo3418/RealMute/README.md

 # RealMute: A PocketMine chat management plugin by Leo3418
-RealMute is a plugin that allows adminstrator to mute players in chat.
+RealMute is a plugin that allows administrator to mute players in chat.

 ## Upgrading from version 1.x?
 Because of changes of internal mechanisms of muting players, the **config.yml** will be automatically updated to v2.x format.